japanvik/agentkit/README.md

 ## Features

-### Data Hub-Centric Communication

-- **Unified Messaging Endpoint**: The Data Hub, a robust message handling endpoint, listens to incoming messages from any agent over HTTP.
-This centralized approach captures and manages all messages efficiently before broadcasting, using a Pub-Sub network for agents to pick up and act upon.

-- **Pub-Sub Messaging Protocol**: Using ZeroMQ to create a publish-subscribe messaging system, the Data Hub not only receives messages but also broadcasts them across the network.
-This setup allows for decoupled, asynchronous, and scalable communication patterns, ideal for complex distributed systems.

-- **Dynamic Agent Interaction via ZMQ**:
-  - **ZMQMessageReceiver**: Agents subscribe to messages through the `ZMQMessageReceiver`, the subscriber endpoint within the pub-sub model.
-This component is crucial for agents that need to process broadcasted messages relevant to their roles.
-  - **Real-time Message Distribution**: The Data Hub, upon receiving a message, immediately publishes it to the subscribed agents, enabling real-time response and interaction among agents.
-This capability is particularly useful where timing and speed of information dissemination are critical.

-- **Scalable and Efficient**: ZeroMQ allows the system to handle high volumes of messages with minimal latency, enabling scalability to large networks of interacting agents.

-- **Flexible and Configurable**: Agents can dynamically register or deregister with the `ZMQMessageReceiver`, allowing for flexible network configurations and adaptation to changing system conditions.

 ### Simplified Agent Framework

 - **Easy to Create and Manage Agents**: The framework facilitates lightweight and straightforward implementation of agents, with a simple interface for sending and receiving messages.
 AgentKit is suitable for developers seeking to build systems with complex interactions but straightforward code.